jithendray/cv/index.md

 I spend the most of my time looking at screen.
-I typically spend the day writing code and attending meetings.
-I take some time out at night to learn stuff I'm passionate about.
-I like to experiment with the latest technologies and as part of this blog post, I document my learnings in software and data engineering as I go.
+I take some time out at night to explore new technologies that I'm passionate about and as part of this blog post, I document my learnings in software and data engineering as I go.

 I spend a lot of my free time listening to metal music.
 I also have a second blog, [Cursed Collection](https://cursedcollection.github.io/){:target="_blank"}, where I write about metal bands and albums.
 I keep track of my Spotify and Bandcamp listening history using [Lastfm](https://www.last.fm/user/Jithendray){:target="_blank"}.
 To track my Spotify history, I also use [stats.fm](https://stats.fm/doomedripper){:target="_blank"}.